Learning Disorders

 MeRT for Learning Disorders

+Here at the Brain Treatment Center Dallas, Dr. Miller and his staff offer MeRT® for learning disorders.
 MeRT is a unique and improved version of TMS (Transcranial Magnetic Stimulation).
 This is a much more individualized approach to brain modulation, tailored to the patient’s needs based on frequency, location, and power used.

-TMS modulates the brain’s electrical activity by using magnetic fields which pass through the scalp from an electromagnetic coil.
+TMS modulates the brain’s electrical activity by using magnetic fields that pass through the scalp from an electromagnetic coil.
 However, it is important to note that TMS is a generalized approach to neuromodulation because it can only target a single location in the brain with a single frequency.
 Our MeRT is highly individualized as to frequency and location based on initial thorough testing and evaluation.

 Treatment for a learning disorder usually lasts 4-6 weeks.
 Appointments are 30-45 minutes, Monday through Friday.
 Generally, the patient will begin to notice improvements during the first week.*